gravitystorm/openstreetmap-carto/INSTALL.md

 Put these shapefiles at `path/to/openstreetmap-carto/data`.

 ## Fonts
 The stylesheet depends on a number of openly licensed fonts for support of all the languages found on the map.
-The package which supplies these fonts on Ubuntu is indicated.
+The package which supplies these fonts on Ubuntu 14.04 is indicated.

 If a font is missing, it will skip to the next available font which contains those characters.
-If you are not concerned with a particular language, you do not need its fonts.
+If you are not concerned with a particular script, you do not need its fonts.
 DejaVu Sans and Unifont are the two required fonts, and included on most systems.

+Mapnik 3 is required for acceptable rendering of most non-Latin scripts, particularly those with complicated diacritics and tone marks.

 ### Global
 * DejaVu Sans, for most languages (`fonts-dejavu-core`)